-OVERVIEW: Endowed in 1999 by the late Richard D. Colburn, the Colburn Foundation aims to support the classical music community, mostly in the Los Angeles Area and Greater Southern California.
+OVERVIEW: The Colburn Foundation supports the classical music community, mostly in the Los Angeles Area and Greater Southern California.

 IP TAKE: The foundation has a strong web presence, but unsolicited requests are not encouraged.
-Grantseekers interested in getting on this funder's radar should reach out to its grants administrator.
+Grantseekers interested in approaching this funder should reach out to its grants administrator.
 Those working within classical music and classical music education in Southern California may have the best shot with Colburn.

-Some of the foundation's grantees include American Youth Symphony, which Colburn has been supporting since 2006, Arts for All to support in school music programs, music scholarships at California Institute of the Arts, Center for the Art of Performance at UCLA, Long Beach Opera, The New School - New York String Orchestra Seminar, and Taos School of Music.
-While Colburn clearly has a preference for Southern California in its grantmaking, other areas of the country like New York, Pennsylvania, and New Mexico also have outfits that receive funding.
+The foundation's past grantees include American Youth Symphony, which Colburn has supported since 2006, Arts for All to support in-school music programs, music scholarships at California Institute of the Arts, Center for the Art of Performance at UCLA, Long Beach Opera, The New School - New York String Orchestra Seminar, and Taos School of Music.
+While Colburn clearly prioritizes Southern California in its grantmaking, organizations in other areas of the country like New York, Pennsylvania, and New Mexico also receive funding.

 Most grants are under $100,000, and few exceed that number.
 However, the foundation continues to direct millions of dollars to the Colburn School, for instance.
 The Los Angeles Opera Company, Los Angeles Philharmonic, and Los Angeles Chamber Orchestra have also been strongly supported.